-HIPAA or FERPA?
-A Primer on School Health Information Sharing in California
+The legal content for this guide was primarily gathered from HIPAA or FERPA?
+A Primer on Sharing School Health Information in California, Second Edition.

 Minor Consent Reproductive Health Rights in California (AB 499)